 Like most climbing vegetables, growing peppers in containers is an ideal solution for vegetable gardeners who are not blessed with a large vegetable garden area.
 Peppers adapt well to container gardening, but make sure there are holes in the bottom of the container for water drainage.

 Use a support system to support the vertical growth of the pepper plant.
-If you're not sure about how to go about this, read our article on
+If you're not sure about how to go about this, read our article on vertical gardening.

 Fertilizer

 Peppers are light feeders and do quite well with an equal rating of 10-10-10 fertilizer.
 Although some of my vegetable gardener friends prefer a 5-10-10 fertilizer rating.
-If you like to know more about what these ratings mean, read our article
+If you like to know more about what these ratings mean, read our article vegetable fertilizer.

 If your pepper plant is not vigorous or your plants are light or pale green, apply a tablespoon of nitrate fertilizer around each plant after several blossoms have set.
 But be careful, do not apply if your plants are vigorous and show excessive growth.
 While I am on this subject, please take note a fertilizer with too much nitrogen will cause your pepper plant to grow tall with lush foliage but few blossoms.
-So do keep in mind not to purchase fertilizer with a higher nitrogen rating than other manufacture ratings.
+So do keep in mind not to purchase fertilizer with a higher nitrogen rating than other manufacture ratings on the package.

 Water

 When growing peppers, be aware peppers are thirsty plants.
-They need a moderate supply of water throughout their growing season but not to the point of over saturation which may cause the plants roots to rot.
+They need a moderate supply of water throughout their growing season but not to the point of over saturation which may cause the plants roots

+to rot.
 To avoid this problem, plant your peppers in well drained soil and add some organic matter prior to planting to retain moisture.
 I also suggest using mulch to prevent excessive evaporation during extra hot summer days.

 A good soil moisture meter will help you maintain the right moisture your vegetable plants need and should be part of your garden tools.
-To see an example of a soil moisture meter I recommend can be found at the bottom of the article on

 Pests